Home Warranty for Old Homes: Coverage, Limitations & Best Options

 Pre-Existing Conditions & Age Restrictions on Appliances

 This is where many older homeowners get caught off guard.
 A pre-existing condition is any defect, damage, or failure that existed in your home's systems or appliances before your warranty coverage began.
 Most home warranty contracts have a clause that excludes coverage for these issues, and in older homes, they're far more common.
-Pre-existing conditions remain one of the most cited reasons for denied claims in 2026.
+Among denied claims, the most common reasons were preexisting conditions and items not covered under the plan, each cited by nearly 29% of respondents.
+Other reasons included repair costs exceeding plan limits (20%) and lack of maintenance (13%).
+Broader industry analyses put the overall denial rate at roughly 20% to 35%, with some estimates showing that pre-existing conditions drive close to a third of every denial issued.

 Known vs. Unknown Pre-Existing Conditions